Chechnya: Imperial rule

 The resistance of the Nakh tribes never ended and was a fertile ground for a new Muslim-Avar commander, Imam Shamil, who fought against the Russians from 1834 to 1859 (see Murid War).
-In 1859, Shamil was captured by Russians at aul Gunib.
+In 1859, Shamil was captured by the Russians at aul Gunib.
 Shamil left Baysangur of Benoa, a Chechen with one arm, one eye, and one leg, in charge of command at Gunib.
 Baysangur broke through the siege and continued to fight Russia for another two years until he was captured and killed by Russians.
-The Russian tsar hoped that by sparing the life of Shamil, the resistance in the North Caucasus would stop, but it did not.
+The Russian Tsar hoped that by sparing the life of Shamil, the resistance in the North Caucasus would stop, but it did not.
 Russia began to use a colonization tactic by destroying Nakh settlements and building Cossack defense lines in the lowlands.
-The Cossacks suffered defeat after defeat and were constantly attacked by mountaineers, who were robbing them of food and weaponry.

-The tsarists' regime used a different approach at the end of the 1860s.
+The Russian Tsarist regime used a different approach at the end of the 1860s.
 They offered Chechens and Ingush to leave the Caucasus for the Ottoman Empire (see Muhajir (Caucasus)).
 It is estimated that about 80% of Chechens and Ingush left the Caucasus during the deportation.
-It weakened the resistance which went from open warfare to insurgent warfare.
+It weakened the resistance, which went from open warfare to insurgent warfare.
 One of the notable Chechen resistance fighters at the end of the 19th century was a Chechen abrek Zelimkhan Gushmazukaev and his comrade-in-arms Ingush abrek Sulom-Beck Sagopshinski.
-Together they built up small units which constantly harassed Russian military convoys, government mints, and government post-service, mainly in Ingushetia and Chechnya.
+Together they built up small units which constantly harassed Russian military convoys, government mints, and the postal service, mainly in Ingushetia and Chechnya.
 Ingush aul Kek was completely burned when the Ingush refused to hand over Zelimkhan.
-Zelimkhan was killed at the beginning of the 20th century.
+Zelimkhan was killed at the beginning of the twentieth century.
 The war between Nakh tribes and Russia resurfaced during the times of the Russian Revolution, which saw the Nakh struggle against Anton Denikin and later against the Soviet Union.

-On 21 December 1917, Ingushetia, Chechnya, and Dagestan declared independence from Russia and formed a single state: "United Mountain Dwellers of the North Caucasus" (also known as the Mountainous Republic of the Northern Caucasus) which was recognized by major world powers.
-The capital of the new state was moved to Temir-Khan-Shura (Dagestan).
+On 21 December 1917, Ingushetia, Chechnya, and Dagestan declared independence from Russia and formed a single state: the United Mountain Dwellers of the North Caucasus, which was recognized by major world powers of the time.
+The capital of the new state was moved to Temir-Khan-Shura (today in Dagestan).
 Tapa Tchermoeff, a prominent Chechen statesman, was elected the first prime minister of the state.
 The second prime minister elected was Vassan-Girey Dzhabagiev, an Ingush statesman, who also was the author of the constitution of the republic in 1917, and in 1920 he was re-elected for the third term.
-In 1921 the Russians attacked and occupied the country and forcefully absorbed it into the Soviet state.
+In 1921 the Russians attacked and occupied the country and forcibly absorbed it into the Soviet state.
 The Caucasian war for independence restarted, and the government went into exile.